Home

-Rione Pigna was named after the colossal bronze Pigna (pine-cone) which decorated a Roman fountain next to a Temple of Isis which occupied a vast area (from today's S. Stefano del Cacco to Monastero Dominicano).
-The Pigna was moved first to St. Peter's, where it was seen by Dante and later on to its current location in Palazzo del Belvedere.
-It borders to the west on Sant'Eustachio, to the north on Colonna, to the east on Trevi and to the south on Sant'Angelo and Campitelli.
+Rione Pigna was named after the colossal bronze Pigna (fir-cone) which decorated a Roman fountain next to a Temple to Isis which occupied a vast area from today's S. Stefano del Cacco to Convento Domenicano della Minerva).
+The Pigna was moved first to S. Pietro, where it was seen by Dante and later on to its current location in Palazzo del Belvedere.
+Rione Pigna borders on Sant'Eustachio to the west, on Colonna to the north, on Trevi to the east and on Sant'Angelo and Campitelli to the south.

 XVth century: S. Maria sopra Minerva; Palazzo Venezia; Basilica di S. Marco.